 You’ll learn all about Alaska’s unique geology of the region, including the deadly glacial silt and bore tide, so I’ll save more juicy details for the commentators on the train.
 Your first stop will be a quick one in Girdwood.

 BOOK ALL OPTIONS THROUGH THE ALASKA RAILROAD, except anything you do in Girdwood, such as staying at the hotel.
 You do not need to purchase separate tickets or book excursions on your own. *Prices are for people 12 and up.
 Children receive a different price.

 Option 1: Overnight in Girdwood.

 You can choose option 1 and stay the day and night in Girdwood and continue your journey the next day.
-Basically, you would catch the Glacier Discovery train the following morning on its first stop in Girdwood.
-You can also choose to stay in Girdwood on the way back if you want, staying in Girdwood after your train ride and catching it on the way back the next evening.
+Basically, you can catch the Glacier Discovery train to Girdwood, hop off, stay the night, and then board the train the following morning on its first stop in Girdwood.
+You can also choose to stay in Girdwood on the way back if you want, staying in Girdwood after your train ride and then catch it back into Anchorage the following evening.
 Of course, you can ride the train RT from Anchorage if you don’t want option 1.
 Either way, you still need to pay full price for RT tickets.
 You just need to book a return trip the following day if you overnight.

 Option 2: Visit the Alaska Wildlife Conservation Center